Jesse Macbeth

 Jesse Adam Al-Zaid (born March 21, 1984; name changed from Jesse Adam Macbeth in 1986) is an American anti-war protester, author, and military imposter, who was convicted of falsely claiming to be an Army Ranger and veteran of the Iraq War.
 In alternative media interviews, Macbeth fabricated claims that he and his unit routinely committed war crimes in Iraq.
 Transcripts of the video were made in English and Arabic.

-According to the U.S. Army, there is no record of Macbeth being a Ranger, or serving in a combat unit.
-Macbeth was discharged from the Army after having been declared unfit or unsuitable for the Army, or both, before he could complete basic training.
-After his release, Macbeth presented himself as a veteran, telling war stories and garnering attention from mainstream, alternative and student media outlets.
+According to the U.S. Army, there is no record of Macbeth being a Ranger.

-He joined Iraq Veterans Against the War in January 2006, and represented, or was scheduled to represent them, publicly at various events throughout the country before the organization required proof of service.
-The organization later said it did not endorse Macbeth or his accounts of military service.
-Accounts in Macbeth's name appear on Military.com and Myspace.com, and both were used to post claims about military service in Iraq.

-On September 21, 2007 Macbeth admitted in federal court that he had faked his war record.
+On September 21, 2007, Macbeth admitted in federal court that he had faked his war record.
 U.S. Attorney Jeffrey Sullivan declared that Macbeth had been in the Army for just 44 days and had been dismissed as unfit.